Ais kacang: Preparation

 Ais kacang was originally made of only shaved ice and red beans, though the number and diversity of ingredients has since expanded.
 Today, ais kacang generally comes in bright colors and with various fruit cocktails and dressings.

-In Malaysia, variants now contain a large serving of attap chee (palm seed), red beans, sweet corn, grass jelly, roasted peanuts, and cubes of agar agar as common ingredients.
+In Malaysia, variants now contain a large serving of attap chee (palm seed), red beans, whole or puréed sweet corn, grass jelly, roasted peanuts, and cubes of agar agar as common ingredients.
 Other less common ingredients include aloe vera, cendol, nata de coco, and ice cream.
 A final topping of evaporated milk, condensed milk, or coconut milk is drizzled over the mountain of ice along with red rose syrup and sarsi syrup.
 Some stalls have even introduced novelty toppings such as durian and chocolate syrup.
 There are also versions that shun the multi-coloured syrup and are served instead with just a drizzling of palm sugar syrup.

-In Singapore, traditional ice kachang is usually made from shaved ice, packed into a mountain-like shape and consists of red beans, creamed corn, attap chee, cendol, and grass jelly, similar to the Malaysian version, and drizzled with syrups made from gula melaka, red rose syrup, and pandan syrup.
+In Singapore, traditional ice kachang is usually made from shaved ice, packed into a mountain-like shape and consists of red beans, puréed sweet corn, attap chee, cendol, and grass jelly, similar to the Malaysian version, and drizzled with syrups made from gula melaka, red rose syrup, and pandan syrup.
 The dish has evolved to include fruits such as durian, mango, toppings such as Milo, peanuts, and sago pearls among others.